Semaphor

 AI-Powered Expression Generation

-When creating calculated dimensions in the Explorer, you can describe what you want in plain English and Semaphor generates the SQL expression for you.
+When creating calculated dimensions, you can describe what you want in plain English and Semaphor generates the SQL expression for you.

 1. Click Generate with AI in the expression editor